Patella (gastropod): Radula

 The radula of Patella consists of iron and silica.
-The formation of Patella is that, in bases and cusps, proteins tyrosine and tryptophane and chitin becomes amino groups and argentaffin, then they become iron and silica.
-The radula of common limpets has opaque teeth with median teeth surrounded by laterals and uncini/marginals, and it can be detected by transmitted lighting.
+During radular development, the protein matrix of the bases and cusps, which are rich in tyrosine and tryptophan complexes with chitin, undergoes mineralization to incorporate iron and silica.
+The radula of common limpets has opaque teeth and can be detected by transmitted light.
+The median teeth are surrounded by laterals and uncini.

 Gills

-As a marine species genus group, Patella breath by using gills.
-The morphology of their gills are akin to a "double comb" structure, hence the name ctenidia, it functions as the gas exchange organ which uptakes oxygen and discards carbon dioxide.
-Patella grow secondary gills with the gill filaments located at the pallial groove, unlike the terrestrial snails which have a reduced primary gill and are unable to breathe air through gills.
+As marine species, Patella breathe using gills.
+The morphology of their gills is akin to a "double comb" structure, hence the name ctenidia.
+It functions as the gas exchange organ which takes up oxygen and discards carbon dioxide.
+Patella possess secondary gills with the gill filaments located at the pallial groove, unlike the terrestrial snails which have a reduced primary gill and are unable to breathe air through gills.